 Web-based threats

 Most web-based attacks occur via email or text messaging apps through phishing.
 Attackers will send an email or message that contains malicious links or attachments for users to download.
-When a user clicks on a link or downloads a file, it triggers installing malicious software on our phone.
+When a user clicks on a link or downloads a file, it triggers the installation of malicious software on our phone.

-Pay attention to sender information.
+Pay attention to the sender's information.
 Do not download attachments or click on links unless you are confident of who it came from.

 App-based threats